You have so many choices for free writing software

 The subscription price is often too steep for many new bloggers.
 But did you know that you can use Semrush for free?

-To start your free level subscription, just enter a query such as a domain or a keyword in the SEMrush search bar and you will automatically be prompted to register for your free account.
+To start your free level subscription, just enter a query such as a domain or a keyword in the SEMrush search bar.
+You will then be prompted to register for your free account.

 If you want to get to work on improving your blog’s SEO or become a content writer, this is a great way to start on the learning curve, and all for free.